Big Chief Russell Moore: Later life and death

 Among Moore's final performances was an appearance on the "Night of the First Americans", a televised performance at the Kennedy Centre, in 1982.
 He played his own composition called "Chant for Wounded Knee".

 Moore died in Nyack, New York after a lengthy illness associated with diabetes in December 1983.
 His funeral was held at a Presbyterian church in Nyack and featured a six-piece jazz band.
 Moore was buried at Oak Hill Cemetery.

 The New York Times published an obituary for Moore, making him the only member of the Pima tribe to receive one.
 In 1998, the Russell Moore Music Fest was established at the Gila River Reservation.

 Personal life

-Moore met Ida Powless, a member of the Oneida Nation and schoolteacher, in the 1950s.
+Moore met Ida Powlas, a member of the Oneida Nation and schoolteacher, in the 1950s.
 The couple married in 1956 and adopted two children.

 Moore was proud of his Native American identity and his "Big Chief" nickname.
 He often participated in events for the Native American community and encouraged Native American youth to embrace their heritage.